Taylor Swift & Joe Alwyn Hold Hands While Strolling Through Paris

 The source also told People Magazine that the couple’s decision to keep their relationship out of the public eye is ultimately what has allowed the relationship to blossom the way it has.

-People Magazine notes the duos ability to find an opening in their schedule to enjoy a romantic stroll together is impressive as Swift is especially busy with her career.
+People Magazine notes the duo’s ability to find an opening in their schedule to enjoy a romantic stroll together is impressive as Swift is especially busy with her career.
 The singing sensation had an appearance on The Graham Norton Show just yesterday.
 She also traveled to France for the purpose of performing on the U.K. version of The Voice.

-The duo have been dating for approximately three years now.
+The couple have been dating for approximately three years now.